tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "supported_versions" extension.
 If the server does not support TLS 1.3 it will respond with a ServerHello containing an older version number.
 If the client agrees to use this version, the negotiation will proceed as appropriate for the negotiated protocol.
-A client resuming a session SHOULD initiate the connection using the version that was previously negotiated.
+A client using a ticket for resumption SHOULD initiate the connection using the version that was previously negotiated.

 Note that 0-RTT data is not compatible with older servers and SHOULD NOT